-Caron Leid, Author of Alzheimer’s: What they forget to tell you and Dementia & The Brain – What they forget to tell you (coming soon), is a dedicated mother and passionate student.
+Caron Leid, Author of Alzheimer’s: What they forget to tell you and Dementia & The Brain – What they forget to tell you, Self Love- What they forget to tell you and Grief- What they forget to tell you is a dedicated mother and passionate student.
 Born in Swindon, England to George and Marlene Leid, immigrated to Canada in 1971 and then spent her formative years in Trinidad W.I. attending Holy Name Convent in Port of Spain.
 Her parents then moved back to Canada, to Brampton, Ontario where she currently resides.

-Caron has spent over 18 years researching Alzheimer’s disease.
-She has written several journal articles on living with the disease.
+Caron has spent over 20 years researching Alzheimer’s disease and has written several journal articles on living with the disease.
 She appeared on CTV National News twice, discussing being an informal caregiver and the effects of it.
 Caron has also worked with the Alzheimer society of Canada to raise money for Alzheimer’s disease.
 Caron has also spoken at two international conferences on living with the disease.

 The last speaking engagement was in Paris, France where she presented a key note speech on Living with Alzheimer’s disease.
 She is a strong advocate and expert on Alzheimer’s disease and Compassion Fatigue.
-Caron has a weekly podcast that is available on iTunes, podomatic, FM-series.
+Caron has a weekly podcast that is available on several platforms including Apple Podcasts Spotify, iTunes, podomatic, FM-series.
 She is now in the process of completing her second book on Alzheimer’s disease and building her counselling practice and a private foundation to help other caregivers.